 37:16 – He talks about Henry’s Fork and the other popular establishments in their area.

-41:22 – He roughly describes what the itinerary would look like if you visit them during the weekends.
+41:22 – He describes what the itinerary would look like if you visit them during the weekends.
 They have a restaurant that is also open to the public.

 45:00 – He recommends going to the Big Springs which he says is the most beautiful iconic spring in North America.
 That is also where the Johnny Sack cabin is.
 He also mentions other must-see places in their area such as the Harriman State Park and Grand Teton National Park.